ThrowTheSwitch/Ceedling/README.md

 ## The basics

-### Docker image
+### MadScienceLab Docker Image

-Fully packaged [Ceedling Docker images][docker-image] containing Ruby, Ceedling, the GCC toolchain, and more are also available.
-A Docker container is a self-contained, portable, well-managed alternative to a local installation of Ceedling.
+Fully packaged [Ceedling Docker images][docker-images] containing Ruby, Ceedling, the GCC toolchain, and more are also available.
+[Docker containers][docker-overview] provide self-contained, portable, well-managed alternative to local installation of tools like Ceedling.

-From your local terminal after [installing Docker][docker-install]:
+To run the _MadScienceLab_ container from your local terminal after [installing Docker][docker-install]:

 _Note: [Helper scripts are available][docker-image] to simplify your command line and access advanced features._